blakeblackshear/frigate/docs/docs/configuration/reference.md

   reindex: False
   # Optional: Set device used to run embeddings, options are AUTO, CPU, GPU. (default: shown below)
   device: "AUTO"
+  # Optional: Set the model size used for embeddings. (default: shown below)
+  model_size: "small"

 # Optional: Configuration for AI generated tracked object descriptions
 # NOTE: Semantic Search must be enabled for this to do anything.